Ayfri/Kore/README.md

 - **Prerequisites**:
   - Java 21 (JDK 21) installed and `JAVA_HOME` set.
   - The project uses the Gradle wrapper (`gradlew`).
 Ensure it is executable on your platform.
-  - Node tooling for the Kotlin/JS parts (npm/yarn).
+  - Node tooling for the Kotlin/JS parts (npm).

  - **Kobweb CLI (recommended for local dev)**:
   - The Kobweb CLI provides a convenient development workflow for Kotlin/Kobweb projects.
 It runs a dev server with live reload and can export a static build.